Angelique Kerber: 2019–2020: Inconsistencies and out of top 20

 Kerber's dip in form stretched through the US Open Series as she was inflicted with a four-match losing streak, including a second-round loss at the US Open in the hands of Kristina Mladenovic.
 After that defeat, Kerber stated in her post-match interview that she had not reserved plans to find a new coach nor hire former coach Torben Beltz.
 At the Pan Pacific Open, Kerber won consecutive matches for the first time in three months by seeing off Americans in Nicole Gibbs and Madison Keys to reach the semifinals, where she lost to Anastasia Pavlyuchenkova in straight sets.

 In her closing two events of 2019, the Wuhan and China Opens, Kerber managed just one win, over Zhang Shuai in the opening round of the latter.
-She subsequently withdrew from the Luxembourg Open and the WTA Elite Trophy due to a leg injury, thus finishing the year as world No. 20.
+She subsequently withdrew from the Luxembourg Open and the Elite Trophy due to a leg injury, thus finishing the year as world No. 20.
 On 21 November, Kerber announced that she has hired former world No. 130 Dieter Kindlmann as her coach.

 Kerber started her 2020 season in Brisbane, her last appearance here coming back in 2017.
 However, she was bounced in the opening round by home star Samantha Stosur in two tiebreak sets.
 Next, at the Adelaide International, she beat Wang Qiang in straight sets to open her tournament here before retiring against eventual runner-up Dayana Yastremska due to a left hamstring injury.
 At the Australian Open, 17th seed Kerber made the fourth round here for the seventh time in her career, but was defeated by 30th seed Anastasia Pavlyuchenkova in three sets.
 That was Kerber's last tournament appearance before the 2020 season went into a lockdown following the COVID-19 pandemic.

 In late July, Kerber reunited with her former coach, Torben Beltz, with whom she captured her first two Grand Slam titles.
 Her first appearance since the tour suspension was lifted came at the US Open where she lost to eventual semifinalist Jennifer Brady in the fourth round.
 She finished her season with back-to-back defeats at the Italian and French Opens, in the hands of Siniaková and Kaja Juvan, respectively.
 She would subsequently end the year ranked world No. 25, her lowest since 2011.